LL.B. (Hons) in Law

 Comprehensive, rigorous and enduring course that forms the perfect grounding for your legal career.

-This three-year Honours degree is available on a full-time and blended learning basis.
+This three-year Honours degree is available on a full-time, part-time and blended learning basis.

 Why Study Law at Griffith College?